 10.1.
 All changes and additions to this Agreement must be made in writing.

 10.2.
-If any of the provisions of this Agreement becomes invalid due to changes in legislation or other reasons, this will not be a reason for the suspension of the remaining provisions.
+If any of the provisions of this Agreement becomes invalid due to changes in legislation or other reasons, this will not be a reason for suspending the validity of the remaining provisions.

-The invalid provision must be replaced by a provision permitted in legal relation and close in meaning to the replaced one.
+An invalid provision must be replaced by a provision which is valid in legal terms and close in meaning to the replaced one.

 __________________ _______________________